 ‘Extremist’ is not a word anyone would use to describe himself.
 Words that end in ‘ism’ denote a philosophy or prejudice, but there is no philosophy or prejudice of wishing to be extreme.
-Often used in the media, the word trades on the desire of the majority to be part of the majority, regardless of what the issue is, and it is invariably pejorative, while pretending not to be.
+Common in the media, the word trades on the desire of the majority to be part of the majority, regardless of what the issue is, and invariably it is pejorative.

-Nonetheless, certain issues do tend to polarise opinion, particularly those at the heart of human existence, such as whether there is a God, who he might be, and how the world came into being.
-Creationism and evolutionism offer scientific answers to these questions, and they are extreme in the sense that they are far removed from the answers one might deduce for oneself, free from pressure to conform to what other people seem persuaded of.
+Certain issues tend to polarise opinion, particularly those at the heart of human existence such as whether there is a God, who he might be, and how the world came into being.
+Creationism and evolutionism offer scientific answers to these questions, and they are extreme in the sense that they are far removed from the answers one might deduce for oneself, free from the pressure to conform to what other people seem persuaded of.

 Creationists hold that heaven and earth came into being supernaturally, as little as 6,000 years ago.
 Around 2500 BC there was a global flood that destroyed the world.
-Mountain systems rose and sea-levels fell, coastlines, mountains and valleys were carved by catastrophic processes of erosion, animals multiplied from single pairs and spread across the earth, vegetation recovered, human beings multiplied and spread across every continent, ice sheets spread across a large proportion of the northern hemisphere and retreated all before the oldest cities of Mesopotamia, which historical records alone would be enough to date before 2500 BC.
-It’s the chronology rather than the narrative that is extreme.
+Mountain systems rose and sea-levels fell, coastlines, mountains and valleys were carved by catastrophic processes of erosion, animals multiplied from single pairs and spread across the earth, vegetation recovered, human beings multiplied and spread across every continent, ice sheets spread across a large proportion of the northern hemisphere and retreated – all before the oldest cities of Mesopotamia, which historical records alone indicate must go back further than 2500 BC.
+It’s the chronology as much as the narrative that is extreme.

-But if creationism seems out on a limb, how about evolutionism?
-Here we are invited to believe that the heavenly bodies formed themselves out of a mysterious ‘singularity’ 13.7 billion years ago; that the concentrations of matter we call galaxies were the result of particles flying out in all directions, further and further away from each other; and that the solar system 9 billion years later condensed from a cloud of dust and gas.
-Also difficult is the doctrine that life assembled itself out of chemicals, despite the experience of every human being that he has a soul distinct from chemicals, able to act freely and voluntarily.
+But if creationism seems out on a limb, what about evolutionism?
+Here we are invited to believe that the heavenly bodies formed themselves out of a mysterious ‘singularity’ 13.7 billion years ago; that the concentrations of matter we call galaxies were the result of ‘inhomogeneities’ in the mass of particles flying out in all directions, further and further away from each other; and that the solar system 9 billion years later condensed from a cloud of dust and gas.
+Equally difficult is the doctrine that life assembled itself out of chemicals, despite the experience of every human being that he has a soul, able to act freely and voluntarily.
 Can the wonders of the living world really be the handiwork of mindless matter?